 The Harvey A. Friedman Center for Aging at the Institute for Public Health annually offers an eight-week summer research program with opportunities for undergraduate students to develop experience in research and the field of aging.

-The full-time, immersive summer research experience is available annually for up to 10 undergraduate students who are interested in exploring opportunities in three neurological conditions and diseases that often interplay with the aging process: stroke, Parkinson’s disease, and dementia.
+This full-time, immersive summer research experience is available annually for up to 10 undergraduate students who are interested in exploring opportunities in three neurological conditions and diseases that often interplay with the aging process: stroke, Parkinson’s disease, and dementia.
 Participants work in research labs and centers focused on these issues.

 - Gain exposure to top investigators and diverse research topics